dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 <a href="notebooks/filter_data.html" target="_self">Filtering notebook</a>

 Once the effects of mutations on different phenotypes have been calculated, we perform a data filtering step to remove low confidence measurements.
 The filtering parameters are contained within the [nipah_config.yaml](https://github.com/dms-vep/Nipah_Malaysia_RBP_DMS/blob/master/nipah_config.yaml){target="_self"} file.
 More information about these parameters are listed in the notebook.
-In brief, we require mutations to be present in at least two barcodes, and have a low variance between independent library measurements.
+In brief, we require mutations to be present in at least two barcodes, and have low variance between selection replicates.

 ## Filtered Data
 ::: warning These data have been filtered and are the best choice for anyone interested in analyzing the data themselves.
 For unfiltered raw `.csv` files of mutational effects on different phenotypes, go to individual pages to view and download.